 Ketoconazole shampoos have been shown to be effective against a range of fungus and yeast species.
 These are known to cause several scalp conditions, and so your doctor may prescribe ketoconazole shampoo if your symptoms are consistent with an underlying fungal infection – without needing to send a sample for microbiological testing.
 Common species susceptible to ketoconazole are summarized below :

-Seborrheic dermatitis is thought to be caused by excess Malassezia, which results in chronic inflammation.
-A 2015 Cochrane Review identified 51 studies covering over 9000 participants and found those using a ketoconazole shampoo were 31% less likely to have recurrent symptoms within four weeks compared to placebo .
+Numerous studies demonstrate its efficacy in treating seb derm.
+Among them, a 2015 Cochrane Review identified 51 studies covering over 9000 participants and found those using a ketoconazole shampoo were 31% less likely to have recurrent symptoms within four weeks compared to placebo .
 The analysis also found that ketoconazole was more effective than ciclopirox, and as effective as steroids – with significantly less adverse effects.

 Scalp psoriasis is an inflammatory condition, not typically associated with an underlying fungal infection.
 The first-line treatment for scalp psoriasis is a short course of corticosteroids.
 In the 1980s several studies showed that oral ketoconazole could be of some benefit in treating the condition, but the significant adverse effect profile and efficacy of corticosteroids prevented further research .

 The 1-percent ketoconazole products such as Nizoral are available over the counter.
 The stronger two-percent shampoo must be prescribed by a doctor in the USA.
 However, in countries like the UK or much of Europe, it is available OTC.

 Personally, I think it’s about time the US followed suit…